HOT DOCS and DOCS for Success: General Information

 HOT DOCS/DOCS for Success classes are available in both English and Spanish and are offered several times a year at various sites in the community, including our USF site located in the Children's Medical Services (CMS) building, YMCA and Easter Seals.
 HOT DOCS/DOCS for Success has been recognized as an outstanding community resource and has received awards from Early Steps, Early Childhood Council, and the Hispanic Heritage Committee.
 HOT DOCS is recognized as an emerging best practice, with several studies published in peer reviewed journals.

 - HOT DOCS (in English) at USF in the CMS building.
-Wednesday nights, 6PM - 8:30PM, 7 weeks starting Wednesday, May 14th.
+Tuesday evenings, 6PM - 8:30PM, 7 weeks starting Tuesday, August 19th.

 For more information about these programs or to register, call Carrie Adams at firstname.lastname@example.org

 or (813) 974-1048.